syndicate604/bolt.new-open-llm/README.md

 # Bolt.new: AI-Powered Full-Stack Web Development in the Browser

 Bolt.new is an AI-powered web development agent that allows you to prompt, run, edit, and deploy full-stack applications directly from your browser—no local setup required.
-If you're here to build your own AI-powered web dev agent using the Bolt open source codebase, [click here to get started!](./CONTRIBUTING.md)
+If you're here to build your own AI-powered web dev agent using the Bolt open source codebase,

 ## What Makes Bolt.new Different